Disgraceful

-Disgraceful is a 1995 album by British band Dubstar.
-It is also their debut and was released in October 1995 on the Food Records label, a division of EMI that was also home to Blur.
+Disgraceful is the debut album by British band Dubstar.
+It was released in October 1995 on the Food label, a division of EMI that was also home to Blur.

 The album features two covers; "Not So Manic Now" which was originally recorded by Brick Supply on their 1994 EP Somebody's Intermezzo, and "St. Swithin's Day" which was originally recorded by Billy Bragg on his 1984 album Brewing Up with Billy Bragg.

+All four singles released from the album were top 40 hits on the UK Singles Chart.

 Artwork censorship

 Disgracefuls cover underwent a revision after some time on general release.
 The original cover—pictured here—contained a furry blue pencil case with a balloon inside, creating a somewhat labia-like effect.
 This was later revised to the current, slightly less blatant bunny slipper design.

 Critical reception

-A reviewer from British magazine Music Week wrote, "Delicate, poignant pop from the Gateshead trio, with Sarah Blackwood's voice soaring above synthesised melodies and strings."
+A reviewer from British magazine Music Week wrote, "Delicate, poignant pop from the Gateshead [sic] trio, with Sarah Blackwood's voice soaring above synthesised melodies and strings."